Aladim/sunshade/README.md

 <img src="https://github.com/Aladim/sunshade/blob/main/doc/mega-2560.jpeg" height="200" title="mega 2560">

 ### Housing and Mounting Frame
-* For the electronics a universal housing of aluminum is being considered.
+* For the electronic assembly a universal aluminum housing is being considered.
 * How to mount the complete assembly to the sunshade is currently being explored.
 #### Welding Work
 But we are allready happy to announce that we were able to win an welding expert for this project.